websight-io/docs/docs/guides/authoring/howlite/image/index.md

 </p>

 ## Additional notes
-Wen an asset has been deleted and the path to image is no longer valid, a broken icon of an image will be displayed in editor:
+When an asset has been deleted and the path to image is no longer valid, a broken icon of an image will be displayed in editor:

 <p align="center" width="100%">
     <img class="image--with-border" src="./broken-path.jpg" alt="Broken path icon">